akaase/hw-08-instances-and-inheritance/README.md

-# Assignment: Object-Oriented Programming - Class Variables and Methods
+# Assignment: Object-Oriented Programming - Instances and Inheritance

 In this assignment, you'll practice: